microsoft/online-experimentation-metric-collections/genai/README.md

 ### Log Analytics summary rule

+A summary rule is used to preprocess GenAI spans for metric computation.
 To confirm if you have an active summary rule for Online Experimentation, look for the `AppEvents_CL` table in your Log Analytics workspace.
 If this table is not present, you have not configured the necessary summary rule.

-If this is your first time adding a [Log Analytics summary rule](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api) for Online Experimentation, see  [root `README`](../README.md).
-An example of setting up the configured bicep template can be found in the Online Experimentation [sample application code](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/main.bicep).

-To update an _existing_ summary rule that is managed by GitHub Action:
-1. Update the query in the corresponding summary rule object in `summaryrules.json` file in your experimentation-enabled repository under the `infra` folder.
-1. Do _not_ update the summary rule name: if you do, the old and new summary rules will both execute, producing duplicated logs which can skew metrics.
-1. Confirm the summary rule destination table (configured in bicep file) is `AppEvents_CL`: other destination tables will _not_ be consumed for metric computation.

-    Upon deployment, the bicep template will initiate summary rule provisioning, which will edit the existing summary rule of the same name; or if none exists, will provision a new summary rule.

-To delete summary rules created by accident or to stop summary rules to avoid costs during periods with no experimentation, see [Log Analytics summary rule](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api).
+See the section [Summary rule for GenAI spans](#summary-rule-for-genai-spans) for more information.

 ### Deploy metrics

-1. Add the contents of `metrics.json` to corresponding files in your experimentation-enabled repository.
+1. Add the contents of `metrics-{version}.json` to corresponding files in your experimentation-enabled repository.
 1. Optionally: modify metrics.
 Rename or update description of metrics.
-Set `Inactive` metrics as `Active`.
+Set desired `Inactive` metrics as `Active`.

     Caution should be exercised when customizing the metric definition field.
 The definition is dependent on summary rule output format.
 1. If this is your first time adding summary rules for Online Experimentation, see [root `README.md`](../README.md) to overview metric and summary rule deployment, with more details in [Online Experimentation documentation](https://aka.ms/exp/public/docs).

 ## GenAI metrics

-The following metrics are defined in [`metrics.json`](./metrics.json):
+The following metrics are defined in `metrics-{version}.json`:

 | Display name | Metric kind | Description | Default lifecycle |
 | ------- | ------- | ------ | ------ |